 - Prevent constipation.
 Give your child more liquids and foods that are high in fiber, such as fruits, vegetables, and whole grains.
 These will help soften his bowel movements.
 Activity may help prevent constipation.
 Ask what activities are safe for your child.

 - Ask about vaccines.
 Your child may need to wait for a period of time after KD to be vaccinated.

 - Your child has a fever.

-- Your child has very bad tummy pain.
+- Your child faints.

-- Your child suddenly has trouble breathing.
+- Your child has severe abdominal pain.

-- Your child has fainted (passed out).
+- Your child has sudden trouble breathing.